-Judge Who Invalidated Obamacare Has Been A 'Go-To-Judge' For Republicans, Critics Say
+Judge Who Invalidated Obamacare Has Been A 'Go-To Judge' For Republicans, Critics Say

 While O'Connor's decision may seem a bit extreme to some legal scholars, it wasn't surprising.

-Justin Nelson, a law professor at the University of Texas at Austin, says if you know anything about O'Connor's past rulings, this was predictable.
+Justin Nelson, a law professor at the University of Texas, Austin, says if you know anything about O'Connor's past rulings, this was predictable.

-"In case after case," Nelson says, "what he has shown is that the has tended to side with the Republican attorneys general who are bringing ideological suits."
+"In case after case," Nelson says, "what he has shown is that he has tended to side with the Republican attorneys general who are bringing ideological suits."

 Nelson recently ran an unsuccessful campaign to oust Texas Attorney General Ken Paxton, who led this multistate legal challenge to the health care law.
 Nelson says Paxton and the other Republican attorneys general have filed lawsuits in the U.S District Court for the Northern District of Texas because they know there's a good chance they'll get O'Connor as the judge.

-"Judge O'Connor has been the go-to-judge for Ken Paxton and Republican attorneys general who want to file ideological suits in any court across the country," Nelson says.
+"Judge O'Connor has been the go-to judge for Ken Paxton and Republican attorneys general who want to file ideological suits in any court across the country," Nelson says.
 "Reed O'Connor is their best shot to get a ruling that they like."

 O'Connor, who did not respond to NPR's requests for comment, was a Republican staffer on Capitol Hill before he was nominated to the federal bench by George W. Bush in 2007.
-So far, he's had to weigh-in on at least a couple of contentious issues.
+So far, he has had to weigh in on at least a couple of contentious issues.

 For example, O'Connor is known for striking down an Obama-era rule that protected transgender students.
-In that case he also sided with Ken Paxton, who filed that legal challenge.
+In that case he also sided with Paxton, who filed that legal challenge.

 "They've done this over and over again on the hope that Judge O'Connor would rule on behalf of an ideological agenda," Nelson says.
 "And I don't think that is proper.
 I don't think that is right."